pjtunstall/holocron/README.md

 - Check anywhere the stack needs to be explicitly cleaned with `zeroize`, including especially bytes from private keys.
 Some dependencies use `zeroize` when certain types are dropped, but I need to make sure I'm cleaning up anything else that requires it.
 - Review security of the system: is concatenating the keys enough?
 Look into how Apple and Signal and Chrome are doing it.
-- Switch to more reliable dependencies for the core algorithms.
+- Switch to more reliable dependencies for the cryptographic algorithms.

 UI: